Alps of Austria and Italy

 After Fallerschein, Innsbruck — a couple hours' away by car — feels like a metropolis.
-Six hundred years ago, this popular tourist stop was the Habsburg capital of the Tyrol.
-By the time they got here, the Habsburgs were well on their way to being Europe’s most powerful family.
+Six hundred years ago, this popular tourist stop was the Habsburg capital of the Tirol.
+By the time they got here, the Habsburgs were well on their way to being Europe's most powerful family.

 They expanded and consolidated their vast power through clever alliances and politically helpful marriages.
 This much-ogled Golden Roof was built by Habsburg Emperor Maximilian in 1496.
 The roof with over 2500 gilded copper tiles remains the town's centerpiece.
-The Habsburgs ruled here until the end of WWI.
-Innsbruck's medieval center is now a pedestrian zone.
+The Habsburgs ruled here until the end of World War I. Innsbruck's medieval center is now a pedestrian zone.
 Looking past the crowds, it still feels like an old provincial capital.

-The city's folk museum is a medieval Tyrolean home show.
+The city's folk museum is a medieval Tirolean home show.
 Cribs were decorated with Christian themes to be sure God watched over the little baby — but just to cover all their spiritual bases, a pre-Christian Druid pentagram was carved on the headboard.